rchampourlier/softrli-octopress/source/_posts/2012-03-23-adding-ssl-on-some-pages-of-your-rails-application.markdown

 We start by creating a self-signed certificate you will be able to use on your test/staging server, before buying a real certificate and configuring your production machine with it.

+### The terminal commands

 *On your server console*

-	openssl genrsa -aes256 -out server.key 2048
+	openssl genrsa -aes256 -out server.key 2048 # step 1
-	openssl req -new -key server.key -out server.csr openssl rsa -in server.key.bak -out server.key
+	openssl req -new -key server.key -out server.csr # step 2
+	mv server.key server.key.bak # step 3
+	openssl rsa -in server.key.bak -out server.key # step 4
-	sudo openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt
+	sudo openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt # step 5

-What does it do?
+### What does it do?

-* Generates a private/public key pair
+1. Generates a private/public key pair
-* Creates a certificate request
+2. Creates a certificate request
 	- You **must** fill every requested field unless it is marked optional.
 	- In France, you should use the name of the "departement" to fill the _State or Province Name_.
 	- Use your company name for _Organization Name_.
-	- Be sure to fill the chosen website URL for _Common Name_. **Don't fill your personal name for a website SSL certificate request!**
+	- Be sure to fill the chosen website domain name for _Common Name_. **Don't fill your personal name for a website SSL certificate request!**
+3. Copies the passphrase-protected private key to `server.key.bak`.
-* Removed the passphrase from the private key.
+4. Removes the passphrase from the private key.
 You have to do this, so that it won't be needed when starting the webserver.
-Since this is probably done automatically (at server boot or through automatic management tools), you won't be there to enter the passphrase. **Be sure however that your private key is secure (root user access only), and revoke it as soon as you think it was stolen.**
+Since this is probably done automatically (at server boot or through automatic management tools), you won't be there to enter the passphrase. **Be sure however that your private key is secure (root user access only), and revoke it as soon as you think it was compromised.** _If you didn't remove it, `server.key.bak` contains your passphrase-protected key, while `server.key` is the passphrase-free one._
-* Generates the certificate.
+5. Generates the self-signed certificate.

+### How to fill, a French example

+* Country Name: FR
+* State or Province Name: Paris
+* Locality Name: Paris
+* Organization Name: Avdice
+* Organizational Unit Name: IT Service
+* Common Name: www.website.com
+* Email Address: mail@website.com

+_Nothing for challenge password and optional company name._

+## Generate the Certificate Signing Request to get a real SSL certificate for your production server

+The process is exactly the same as the one above, except you do not do step 5.
+You will buy a certificate from a provider, send it the CSR file you've created thanks to the steps 1 and 2, and it will provide you with the certificate.

 ## Move the files to the correct place